Learning holographic QCD with unflavored meson spectra: Methodology

 The equation for $\partial_z B_2$ given in Eq. \ref{eq:B2_dash} can become numerically unstable if $\partial_z v(z) = 0$.
 Since $\partial_z v(z)|_{z=0} = \alpha$, and $\alpha$ is positive, we demand that $\partial_z v(z) > 0$ for all $z$.
 This ensures that $\partial_z v(z)$ never crosses zero, therefore avoiding numerical instabilities.
 To enforce this condition, we add another penalty term to the loss function given by

 where ReLU is the rectified linear unit function defined as $\text{ReLU}(x) = \max(0, x)$.
 This term penalizes any negative values of $\partial_z v(z)$.

 To confine the wavefunction within the AdS space and ensure normalizability of the wavefunction at large $z$, we expect the potentials $V_{\mu}(z)$ to be non-decreasing functions of $z$ in the IR region.
 This can be imposed by demanding that $\partial_z V_{\rho}(z)$ and $\partial_z V_{a_2}(z)$ are positive at large $z$.
-This automatically also ensures that the potentials given in Eq. \ref{eq:potential_f0} and Eq. \ref{eq:potential_a1} and are also confining.
+This automatically also ensures that the potentials given in Eq. \ref{eq:potential_f0} and Eq. \ref{eq:potential_a1} are also confining.
 To impose this condition, we add another penalty term to the loss function given by

 where $z$ is chosen randomly at each training step at a sufficiently large value close to $z_{max}$.
-We expect $A(z)$ to be negative and decreasing at the IR from warped geometry.
+We expect $A(z)$ to be negative and decreasing at the IR scale due to warped geometry.
 This is imposed by adding another penalty term,

-where $\Delta$ is a constant.
+where $\Delta$ is a constant we choose to be 1.5.
 The total loss function now becomes,